Dog School Leicestershire (Dogs Trust)

 Ciara completed her Master’s degree in Zoology at Bristol University, where her dissertation focused on dog-human relationships and canine play.
 Since then she has worked as a CC2 Trainer at Dogs Trust Loughborough, running an enrichment programme and leading volunteer training.
-She’s excited about teaching creative ways to provide physical and mental stimulations, and improving owners’ relationships with their dogs.
+She’s excited about teaching creative ways to provide physical and mental stimulation, and improving owners’ relationships with their dogs.

 At home, Ciara has a cheeky German Spitz called Mylo.
 When he isn’t demanding fuss you might find her sewing, or playing with her three chinchillas.

-Anna graduated from The University of Lincoln with a degree in Animal Behavior and has just completed a Masters in Clinical Animal Behavior.
+Anna graduated from The University of Lincoln with a degree in Animal Behaviour and has just completed a Masters in Clinical Animal Behaviour.
 She previously worked in the Dogs Trust rehoming helping look after their residents.
 More recently she has worked for Dogs School East Midlands helping teach the classes there for 2 years, working closely with her team to insure owners get the best out of their dogs.
 Anna enjoys getting involved in some of the different aspects of training and particularly enjoys seeing the bond between a dog and their owner develop throughout a course.
 She loves all dogs but particularly enjoys teaching cheeky terriers and the challenges they bring.

 Be the first to add a review for Dog School Leicestershire (Dogs Trust)